 Norman Raab Foundation Fellowship Robert Hutchinson

 Mr. Robert Hutchinson is a PhD Candidate in History, University of Maryland, College Park (USA).
-He expects to receive his degree in April 2015 and his doctoral dissertation is titled “Knowing the Enemy: Nazi Foreign Intelligence, 1933-1957.”
+He expects to receive his degree in April 2015.
+His doctoral dissertation is entitled “Knowing the Enemy: Nazi Foreign Intelligence, 1933-1957.”
 Mr. Hutchinson earned his Bachelor’s Degree in History from the University of Delaware in 2008.
-While in residence at the Center for Advanced Holocaust Studies, Mr. Hutchinson will be working on his project, “Nazi Intelligence and the War Against the Jews, 1939-1945.”
+While in residence at the Center for Advanced Holocaust Studies, Mr. Hutchinson worked on his project, “Nazi Intelligence and the War Against the Jews, 1939-1945.”

-For his Norman Raab Foundation Fellowship, Mr. Hutchinson will examine the Museum’s archives for materials related to Nazi intelligence gathering specifically those relating to the communications, operations, and personnel of the Security Service (SD) and the Reich Security Main Office (RSHA) in the East.
-Mr. Hutchinson’s objective is to see how intelligence reports influenced and altered German policy during the Nazi regime.
+For his Norman Raab Foundation Fellowship, Mr. Hutchinson examined the Museum’s archives for materials related to Nazi intelligence gathering specifically those relating to the communications, operations, and personnel of the Security Service (SD) and the Reich Security Main Office (RSHA) in the East.
+Mr. Hutchinson’s objective was to see how intelligence reports influenced and altered German policy during the Nazi regime.
 These agencies gathered intelligence on the nations with which Nazi Germany was preparing to go to war.
 However, they did not merely gather intelligence on tactical matters but also reported information that furthered the Nazi agenda (i.e. “Jewish Partisan Activities”) and seemed to provide evidence of a “World Jewish Conspiracy.”
-Mr. Hutchinson intends to provide insight on how these reports on “Jewish Influence” affected Nazi policy and changed the fate of many in Europe.
+Mr. Hutchinson provided insight on how these reports on “Jewish Influence” affected Nazi policy and changed the fate of many in Europe.